hexbatch/apple-core/core-docs/step-4-actions/servers.md

         calls_made_current_unit:
         unit_ends_at:
         server_paused_at: null or when, if not null, then server cannot call actions here
-        server_allowed: bool, depending on whitelist options, may need admin editing to turn this server on
+        server_status: enum pending|allowed|blocked, depending on whitelist options, may need admin editing to turn this server on
+        server_auto_inspect_stack_id: nullable but allows tracing of decisions later
+        manual_server_status_user_id: nullable set if using api to manually set
+        last_status_at: when the current status was set

 * The current server registers its own user here too
 * The user with this server has its name and description attributes, or any other attributes, applied to any server data seen